https://propellerads.com/publishers/?ref_id=mNXh

 3. Tabgon Port – Alternative port

-On my way to Lahuy, Bikal port was my take-off point, and I learned that most passengers were using this port for their daily trips to Lahuy and other islands nearby.
+On my way to Lahuy, I took off at Bikal port, where I learned that most passengers used it for their daily trips to Lahuy and other nearby islands.

 Here are some quick facts that you need to know: